N umber 534 Montgomery Street

 "The only true thing in that whole story was Napoleon's capturing Malta," she said.
 "It's

-something I picked up along the way ‑ to be able take one true fact and weave a story around it
+something I picked up along the way ‑ to be able to take one true fact and weave a

 "Take you, for example," she continued.
 "You're real.
 I could weave a story around you.
 About a